Prasophyllum sylvestre: Taxonomy and naming

 Prasophyllum sylvestre was first formally described in 1991 by Robert Bates and David Jones from a specimen collected near Batemans Bay and the description was published in Australian Orchid Research.
 The specific epithet (sylvestre) is a Latin word meaning "of forests" referring to the habitat where this species grows.

 Distribution and habitat

-The forest leek orchid grows in tall open forest or in moist areas near wet forests.
+Forest leek orchid grows in tall open forest or in moist areas near wet forests.
 It is found in New South Wales south from near Batemans Bay and in far eastern Gippsland in Victoria.